What is a Symmetric Scale?

 |Formula||1||b3||3||5||#5 or b13||7|

-Jazz guitar lesson with guitar fretboard diagrams, scales charts and licks with tabs about the chromatic scale.
+This guitar lesson with neck diagrams, scale charts, patterns and licks with tabs explains what is the chromatic scale.